Data Integrity FDA Requirements: Complete Guide to ALCOA+ Principles and GxP Compliance

 GxP Data Integrity: Connection to 21 CFR Part 11

-GxP data integrity requirements are inextricably linked to 21 CFR Part 11, FDA's regulation governing electronic records and electronic signatures.
-Understanding this connection is essential for comprehensive compliance.
+GxP data integrity requirements are closely linked to 21 CFR Part 11, FDA's regulation governing electronic records and electronic signatures.
+Understanding this connection is important for electronic-record compliance.

 How 21 CFR Part 11 Supports Data Integrity